TriLab-bioinf/WORKSHOP2024_3/Guide_2_advanced_DE_analysis_ex1.md

 ![Nested design: each level of downstream variable has to be represented within each level of the upstream variable.
 To fulfill this DESeq requirement, Sbj_id levels have to be transformed into Sbj_alt values.](Figures/Interactions_table.png)

+**Question 1: What genes respond differently to the treatment, depending on the genotype?**
 ```{r}
 # 1. Add design formula: After vs Before, within subjects
 #   Now the main effect is the interaction term (Genotype:Treatment)